hopsoft/rails_standards/README.md

 * Views should only have access to 1 instance variable.
 * Never directly reference another class/module from within a class.
   *Such references should be passed in*.

+*Be thoughtful when applying these rules.
+If you find yourself fighting the framework, its time to be a little more pragmatic.*

 ## Models